nourchamas09-crypto/Sensors-Instrumentation--Final-Project-/report/individual_contributions/nour_chamas_6890.md

 ## Hardware Contribution

-I contributed to the hardware side by being present during the assembly, wiring, and testing sessions.
+I was present during all group work sessions related to the project, including assembly, wiring, testing, troubleshooting, and final preparation.

+I participated in almost all physical work on the robot, except mainly the motor driver and wheel installation.
+I was involved in the general wiring, testing, sensor debugging, final adjustments,

 My hardware contribution included: